emodjeska/post-install-config/README.md

 -Configuring SLA

-SLA Plans or Service level Agreements, provide a length of time in which the help desk Administator expects tickets to be closed.
+SLA Plans or Service level Agreements, provide a length of time in which the help desk expects tickets to be closed.
 You are able to create any kind of SLA plans you would like.

 Admin Panel -> Manage -> SLA